- Accommodate one or both partners' ADHD without tilting the relationship out of balance ("parent-child" or "nagger-nag-ee")?

 Search Our Professional Directory

 For years, readers of Gina's book have written to ask her for recommendations nationwide—and even worldwide.
-She fully realizes how vulnerable these couples can be, often at the end of their ropes after years of discord and attempts at marital therapy that failed to recognize ADHD.
+Having been in the same situation years ago, she knows first-hand how vulnerable these couples can be.
+They often hang preciously at the end of their ropes, following years of discord and attempts at marital therapy that failed to recognize ADHD.
 Sometimes, one or the other partner is willing to give it only "one shot."
 Much rides on their selection of a therapist.

 Timeline of Availability

-We expect to have the online training for clinicians available by January 2016, with the consumer training several months after that.
+We expect to have the Level 2 online training for clinicians available by Fall, 2018, with the consumer training several months after that.

-Please be sure to sign up for our mailing list.
-We do not sell or share our list, and we have neither time nor inclination to send unnecessary e-mail.
+To be notified of availability, please be sure to sign up for our mailing list, below.
+(We do not sell or share our list, and we have neither time nor inclination to send unnecessary e-mail.)

 Free Support Groups for Adults with ADHD and the Partners of Adults with ADHD